vercel/pkg/DEVELOPERS.md

 Patches are needed to patch Node.js executable with a proxy around fs.
 This proxy adds the ability to look into something called a snapshot file system, which is where your project is stored.
 Also, it doesn’t store your source JavaScript directly.
 It runs your JavaScript through the V8 compiler and produces a V8 snapshot, which has two nice consequences:

-1. Your code will start marginally faster, because all the work of parsing the JavaScript source and so forth is already done; and
+1. Your code will start faster, because all the work of parsing the JavaScript source and so forth is already done
-2. Your code doesn’t live in the clear in the binary, which may be advantageous if you want to hide it.
+2. Code is protected as it doesn’t live in the clear in the binary

 Pkg traverses the source code for your application and its dependencies looking for things like require()s to prune code that isn’t used.
-This is good if you want to optimize for small binaries with little effort.
-But often this process goes wrong, specially when something like TypeScript produces JavaScript that throws off pkg’s heuristics.
+This allows to optimize binaries size this process could go wrong, specially when something like TypeScript produces JavaScript that throws off pkg’s heuristics.
 In that case you have to intervene and list the files that should be included by hand in `pakckage.json` `pkg` settings (assets/scripts).

 ## Project structure